Cosmological Constraints on Light (but Massive) Relics: Minimum-Temperature Relics

 As advanced above, there is a minimum temperature ($T_X^{(0)}=0.91$ K) that a minimal-extension relic can have, reached only for relics that decouple while all of the SM degrees of freedom were still cosmologically populated.
 This scenario represents the most conservative contribution that each species of LiMR can yield.
 We will thus perform a 1D scan varying the LiMR mass $m_X$, but keeping $T_X^{(0)}=0.91$ K, for each of the four types of relic we consider: scalar, Weyl, vector, and Dirac.
-We obtain upper limits on particle mass of $11.2$ eV for scalars, $2.26$ eV for Weyl fermions, $1.56$ eV for vectors, and $1.06$ eV for Dirac fermions, all at 95\% CL.
+We obtain upper limits on particle mass of $11$ eV for scalars, $2.3$ eV for Weyl fermions, $1.6$ eV for vectors, and $1.1$ eV for Dirac fermions, all at 95\% CL.

 We summarize these constraints in Fig.~\ref{fig:bargraph}, and compare to previous work.
 The previous limits were limited to Weyl relics, and used CMB data added to the Lyman-$\alpha$ forest~\cite{Viel:2005qj} or BAO and weak-lensing data~\cite{Osato:2016ixc}\footnote{We note that Ref.~\cite{Osato:2016ixc} assumes a slightly higher relic temperature, which is less conservative.
 We recover excellent agreement with that work under matching assumptions.}) and our constraints are stronger by a factor $2-5$.
-We also investigate here the relative power of each dataset, and find ({\it i\,}) the inclusion of full-shape galaxy power-spectrum information, as opposed to BAO only, strengthens our constraints by a significant $30\%$, and ({\it ii\,}) weak-lensing data is crucial for obtaining strong limits, as it precisely measures the abundance of clustering matter, breaking a degeneracy between $\omega_{\rm cdm}$ and $\omega_X$ (we encourage the reader to visit the Supplemental Material for the confidence contours).
+We also investigate here the relative power of each dataset, and find ({\it i\,}) the inclusion of full-shape galaxy power-spectrum information, as opposed to BAO only, strengthens our constraints by a significant $30\%$, and ({\it ii\,}) weak-lensing data is crucial for obtaining strong limits, as it precisely measures the abundance of clustering matter, breaking a degeneracy between $\omega_{\rm cdm}$ and $\omega_X$ (the reader can find the confidence contours in Appendix~\ref{AppB}).

 Our constraints on LiMRs can be interpreted within different particle-physics models: eV-scale extensions to the neutrino sector, particularly sterile neutrinos, have been widely proposed and studied~\cite{Boyarsky:2009ix,Abazajian:2012ys,Chacko:2016hvu}, dark photons~\cite{Ackerman:mha,Vogel:2013raa,Cyr-Racine:2012tfp} are well-motivated examples of a vector LiMR, and scalar relics are straightforwardly realized in axions and axion-like particles~\cite{Peccei:1977hh,Arvanitaki:2009fg,Marsh:2015xka,Baumann:2016wac}.
 We note, however, in the latter case that our present data is insensitive to the sub-eV mass candidates typically considered, though a relic population of hot QCD axions are expected to have much higher than minimum temperature~\cite{DEramo:2018vss}.